telerik/xaml-docs/controls/raddataform/getting-started/getting-started.md

 # Getting Started

-This tutorial will walk your through the creation of a sample application that contains __RadDataForm__ and will show you how:
+This article will walk your through the creation of a sample application that contains __RadDataForm__ and will show you how to:

 * [Use RadDataForm in your project](#adding-raddataform-to-the-project);